Design & Layout of Your New Kitchen

 If you love the idea of a big American-style fridge, welsh dresser or breakfast bar, draw it to scale to make sure it will fit.

 The 4homes measuring and design service is free of charge and with no obligation.
 Our experienced Kitchen Designer will visit your property to discuss your needs and take some measurements before drawing up a scaled design for your consideration.
-We would then invite you to visit the showroom to discuss the plans and view some 3D visuals over coffee and biscuits, and who doesn’t want a free biccie?
+We will then invite you to visit the showroom to discuss the plans and view some 3D visuals over coffee and biscuits, and who doesn’t want a free biccie?

 As with most things in life the price of kitchens can vary immensely depending on which cabinets and appliances you select.
 There are similar styles in all prices ranges such as flat gloss, traditional shaker, painted wood etc so there should be something within your price range.